Monogramm/wp-plugin-template/README.md

 -   Full text of the AGPLv3 license
 -   Automated tests and code quality monitoring using PHPUnit, PHPCS and ESLint
 -   GitHub and GitLab templates for Issues and Pull Requests
--   Docker dev and test environments for easy integration into any CI (with current integration to Travis CI)
+-   Docker dev and test environments for easy integration into any CI (with current integration to Travis CI and GitHub Actions)
 -   Plugin install and uninstall hooks
 -   Easy class to manage shortcodes